Shop Now

 This system is comprised of cannabinoid receptors and endocannabinoids that bind to those receptors, creating responses within our bodies.
 There are two primary types of endocannabinoids.
 One of them we mentioned earlier – anandamide – has been shown to stimulate happiness, bliss and joy.

-What makes cannabis such a powerful medicine is that it has phytocannabinoids that mirror the human endocannabinoid system.
+What makes medical marijuana such a powerful medicine is that it has phytocannabinoids that mirror the human endocannabinoid system.
 THC, the primary cannabinoid in marijuana, and anandamide are basically like twins.
 They both bond to our CB1 receptors, potentially eliciting similar euphoric responses for most people.

-Choose the Right Type of Cannabis for Your Emotional Needs
+Choose the Right Type of Medical Marijuana for Your Emotional Needs

-Cannabis is one of the most complex medicines discovered to date.
-The plant is divided into three subspecies – cannabis sativa, cannabis indica and cannabis ruderalis.
+Medical Marijuana is one of the most complex medicines discovered to date.
+The plant is divided into three subspecies – medical marijuana sativa, medical marijuana indica and medical marijuana ruderalis.
 Across those subspecies, there are thousands of strains, each containing various terpenes and more than a hundred different cannabinoids.
 These elements combine to create unique profiles for each strain that are believed to cause different effects.

-So, choosing the right strain of cannabis is a little more involved than running down to your local pharmacy to pick up some ibuprofen.
+So, choosing the right strain of medical marijuana is a little more involved than running down to your local pharmacy to pick up some ibuprofen.
 The first step is understanding the basic differences between the three types.

-• Cannabis sativa is reported to have more of an energizing effect.
+• Medical Marijuana sativa is reported to have more of an energizing effect.
 It has been described as uplifting, cerebral, or mentally stimulating.
 It may be preferred for daytime use or for patients experiencing low energy, fatigue or depression.
 It may not be preferred by patients prone to anxiety.

-• Cannabis indica is reported to have a more sedating effect.
+• Medical Marijuana indica is reported to have a more sedating effect.
 It has been described as a relaxing, calming, full body experience.
 It may be preferred for night time use or by patients prone to hyperactivity or anxiety.on the other hand delivers a relaxing and sedative-like effect.

-• Cannabis ruderalis is less common, because it contains only trace amounts of THC.
+• Medical Marijuana ruderalis is less common, because it contains only trace amounts of THC.
 This means that it does not provide the psychotropic effects that many consumers enjoy.
 The lack of THC means it typically used for purely medicinal purposes, including mood stimulation.

-Each individual’s response to cannabis is determined by a variety of factors like their genetics, tolerance level and cannabinoid receptors.
+Each individual’s response to medical marijuana is determined by a variety of factors like their genetics, tolerance level and cannabinoid receptors.
 But this is a commonly accepted baseline of the effects that most people experience.
 The specific results you’re trying to get will determine which subspecies you choose.

-The Best Cannabis Strains for Anxiety and Depression
+The Best Medical Marijuana Strains for Anxiety and Depression

 Since there are only three main subspecies, choosing between sativa, indica and ruderalis is the easy part.
 Once you get past this, there are thousands of different strains.
 It can sometimes be overwhelming, even for experienced cannasseurs.